EngineHub/WorldEditDocs/source/config.rst

-    butcherDefaultRadius,-1,The default radius of the ``/butcher`` command (-1 for infinite) butcherMaxRadius,-1,The maximum radius of the ``/butcher`` command serverSideCUI,true,Whether to allow the usage of ``//drawsel``
+    butcherDefaultRadius,-1,The default radius of the ``/butcher`` command (-1 for infinite) butcherMaxRadius,-1,The maximum radius of the ``/butcher`` command serverSideCUI,true,Whether to allow the usage of ``//drawsel`` defaultVerticalHeight,256,"The height to use for commands that take an optional height." extendedYLimit,false,"If true, use slower but unbounded positions.
+This should only be needed with a mod that extends the height limit."